RadarVisuals/RADAR/full_codebase_dump.md

     }
   }, [audioSettingsProp]);

-  // Update base layer values when a new preset is loaded useEffect(() => {
+  // Update base layer values when a new scene is loaded useEffect(() => {
     if (layerConfigsProp && configLoadNonce !== capturedNonceRef.current) {
         const newBaseValues = {};